All Episodes

 Now, these are three pretty smart guys.

-They're reputedly geniuses, and they are all worried about artificial intelligence.
+And they are all worried about artificial intelligence.

 I call these guys the wizards of smart.

-Microsoft's co-founder joins a list of science and industry notables, including famed physicist Stephen Hawking and uh internet innovator Elon Musk in calling out the potential threat from machines that can think for themselves.
+Microsoft's co-founder joins a list of science and industry notables, including famed physicist Stephen Hawking and internet innovator Elon Musk in calling out the potential threat from machines that can think for themselves.

-Bill Gates shared his thoughts on artificial intelligence on Wednesday in a Reddit, Ask Me Anything Thread.
+Bill Gates shared his thoughts on artificial intelligence on Wednesday in a Reddit Ask Me Anything thread.

-Uh, and Gates said, yeah, I'm in the camp that's concerned about super intelligence.
+And Gates said, yeah, I'm in the camp that's concerned about super intelligence.

 First, he said the machines will do a lot of jobs for us and not be super intelligent.

-Now that should be positive if we manage it well.
+Now, that should be positive if we manage it well.

-But a few decades after that, though, the intelligence is strong enough to be a concern, and they're worried the machines are gonna come smarter than we are, but they're not gonna have any humanity about them.
+And they're worried the machines are going to become smarter than we are, but they're not going to have any humanity about them.

 And I encounter all this.

-Uh all it takes is a Stephen Hawking or a Gates or a Musk talking about it and the little tech wannabes just glom onto it and they join the circus.
+All it takes is a Stephen Hawking or a Gates or a Musk talking about it and the little tech wannabes just glom onto it and they join the circus.

-I don't know what they're gonna do.
+I don't know what they're going to do.

 That's not my point.